 Following the 2008 election, however, extremist anti-abortion leaders vowed to “return to the streets.”
 Tragically, on May 31, 2009, women’s healthcare provider Dr. George Tiller was murdered by an extremist in Wichita, Kansas.
 Protests and threats against vital women’s health clinics increased in Alabama, California, Florida, Kansas, Michigan, Mississippi, Missouri, Nebraska, New Mexico, North Carolina, Ohio, Pennsylvania, Texas, and Virginia.

-According to the Feminist Majority Foundation’s research, one in five clinics experience unacceptably high levels of anti-abortion harassment and violence.
+According to the Feminist Majority Foundation’s 2014 National Clinic Violence Survey, one in five clinics experience unacceptably high levels of anti-abortion harassment and violence.
+In addition, over 51% of clinics are reporting higher levels of threats and targeted intimidation of doctors and staff than in prior years of this survey.
 Pro-choice organizing is more important than ever to preserve access to comprehensive reproductive health care.

 Federal and State Laws Against Anti-Abortion Violence

 In 1994, national abortion rights advocates won passage of the Freedom of Access to Clinic Entrances Act (FACE).
 FACE creates federal civil and criminal penalties for anyone who intentionally uses force or the threat of force to injure, intimidate or interfere with access to reproductive health services.
 However, the federal FACE Act is not always enough.
 California, Connecticut, the District of Columbia, Kansas, Maine, Maryland, Minnesota, Nevada, New York, North Carolina, Oregon, Washington, and Wisconsin have enacted tougher state FACE laws to provide even greater protection for reproductive health care providers.